LTUC/amman-prep-d14/Class-11/README.md

 # Class11

 ## Outcomes:
-Student will be able to:
+The student will be able to:
 - Begin to understand how the world wide web works (Internet, web, protocols, server, addresses IPs)
 - Be able to explain the role of the browser and the server as components of the web request-response cycle
 - Understand how to initialize a NodeJS project and use NPM packages
 - Understand the basics of working with ExpressJS
-- Get the data from a json file and handle it.
+- Get the data from a JSON file and handle it.

 ## Resources:
 * [The Internet in Simple Words](https://www.khanacademy.org/computing/ap-computer-science-principles/the-internet/x2d2f703b37b450a3:web-protocols/a/the-world-wide-web)